VEZY/DynACof.jl/README.md

 Pkg.add(DynACof)
 ```

-The package is tested routinely to pass all tests using Travis-CI (linux) and AppVeyor (Windows).
+The package is tested routinely to pass all tests using Travis-CI (Linux + Mac) and AppVeyor (Windows).

 ## Example

 This is a basic example using the parameters and meteorology from Vezy et al. (2019).
-YFirst, you have to dowload the data from this
+First, you have to dowload the data from this
 [Github repository](https://github.com/VEZY/DynACof.jl_inputs).

 Then, simply execute this line of code to run a simulation over the whole period: